-Members of the City Commission, HBCRA Board of Directors, Community Partnership Grants Evaluation Committee, and City Staff are subject to the "Florida Sunshine Laws", Florida Ethics Laws, Broward County Code of Ethics, the City Code of Ethics Manual, the City Protocol Manual and other applicable State Statutes, City Code of Ordinances and City Policies.
+Members of the City Commission, Community Partnership Grants Committee, and City Staff are subject to the "Florida Sunshine Laws", Florida Ethics Laws, Broward County Code of Ethics, the City Code of Ethics Manual, the City Protocol Manual and other applicable State Statutes, City Code of Ordinances and City Policies.
 This includes the requirement to disclose any Conflict of Interest and complete the appropriate forms.
-Forms are available in the City Clerk's Office and in the City's Website.
+Forms are available in the City Clerk's Office and on the City's Website.